2013–14 Chelsea F.C. season: February

-Chelsea became the first premier league team to defeat Manchester City and the first team to stop them scoring at the Etihad Stadium all season as a Branislav Ivanović scored after 32 minutes.
+Chelsea became the first Premier League team to defeat Manchester City and the first team to stop them scoring at the City of Manchester Stadium all season as a Branislav Ivanović scored after 32 minutes.
 City had scored 42 goals in 11 games and had not fail to score at home since Birmingham City held them to a 0–0 draw in November 2010.
-Etihad Stadium While becoming the first team to do the double over City since Everton in the 2010–11 season.
+Chelsea also became the first team to do the double over Manchester City since Everton in the 2010–11 season.
 The win moved Chelsea level on points with City, yet behind on goal difference, +41 to Chelsea's +24.

 On 8 February, Chelsea defeated Newcastle United at Stamford Bridge, 3–0.
 Eden Hazard scored his first hat-trick for Chelsea, which also saw them go to the top of the table.

 Chelsea's good February form stuttered as they slipped up to a draw away to West Brom and being knocked out of the 2013–14 FA Cup to Manchester City.

 Chelsea, however, ended February on a high, as a last minute Frank Lampard free-kick against Everton, 1–0, kept Chelsea top of the table.
 Additionally, Chelsea finished February in good form as they grabbed a 1–1 draw at 2013 Turkish Champions Galatasaray.
 Fernando Torres gave Chelsea a vital away goal, before an Aurélien Chedjou goal pulled the Turkish club back into it.